osilander/simple-ONT-assembly/README.md

 cat reads.fastq | chopper -q 10 -l 1000 --maxlength 100000 --headcrop 50 --tailcrop 50 > trim.reads.fastq
 ```
 ### Contamination
 It is possible that there is lambda phage control DNA in your sample, although in most cases this will not be true consult the individual(s) who did the sequencing.
 If there is, one option is to map out your reads against the genome of lambda and take only those reads that don't map.
 You can also map out against other common contaminants, such as the human genome, or common bacteria or phages that are used in your lab setting.
-For such mapping I recommend `bwa mem`.<br>
+For such mapping I recommend `minimap2`.<br>
 However, a far easier approach is the `--contam` paramter in `chopper`, used as follows:

 ```bash